ariellourenco/dotfiles/docs/Yubikey.md

 Setting up a new YubiKey as a second factor is easy — your browser walks you through the entire process.
 However, setting up a YubiKey to sign commits and Secure Shell (SSH) authentication is a very different experience.

-This guide will walk you through how to generate GPG keys that are good for general use, including encryption and code signing with all keys generated and stored on YubiKey.
+This guide will walk you through how to generate GPG keys that are good for general use, including encryption and code signing with all keys generated and stored on YubiKey, instead of generating the keys elsewhere and importing them into the YubiKey later.
+This guarantees that only the YubiKey holder can use the YubiKey's private keys.
+We also protect all applications on YubiKey that can be protected by PIN or passphrase to prevent thieves whose steal your YubiKey from using any credentials stored on it.

 > [!WARNING]
 > This is the result of my own curiosity, investigation and preferences which might not suit your needs.
 Do your own research and pick the appropriate strategy for your specific requirements.